Phone +41 44 634 39 54

 Expertise

 Professor Ongena focuses on the functioning of banks and their relationship with the economy from various angles.
 When analyzing the impact of democracy on the credit market, he finds that democratization reduces the cost of loans, which can affect economic growth and development.
 When looking at climate risks, he shows that banks are exposed to significant stranded asset risk—through their financing of carbon-intensive industries—and seemingly underestimate the actual cost of this risk.
 He also demonstrates that when a negative funding shock occurs, banks strategically reallocate their loan portfolio toward sectors where they have high market shares and are more specialized and toward low-risk firms.
-Professor Ongena actively participates in SFI Knowledge Exchange activities on how banks tackle the technological transition and support the green transition.
+Professor Ongena actively participates in SFI Knowledge Exchange activities on geopolitical risk and its impact on the banking industry, data and technology in finance, and sustainability.

 Expertise Fields